First Sealand dynasty: Damqi-ilišu

+A letter from Babylonian fortress at Dūr-Abī-ešuḫ, dated to the reign of Ammi-ditana, mentions "the intelligence concerning Damqi-ilišu which you sent to my lord".

 Gulkišar

 Gulkišar, meaning “raider of the earth,” has left few traces of his apparently lengthy reign.
 He was the subject of a royal epic (Tablet HS 1885+ plus 2 recent fragment joins) concerning his enmity with Samsu-ditāna, the last king of the first dynasty of Babylon.
 The text describes Gulkišar addressing his troops and being accompanied by the god Istar.
 The colophon of a tablet giving a chemical recipe for glaze reads “property of a priest of Marduk in Eridu,” thought to be a quarter of Babylon rather than the city of Eridu, is dated mu.us-sa Gul-ki-šar lugal-e "year after (the one when) Gul-kisar (became?) king.”
 A kudurru of the period of Babylonian king Enlil-nādin-apli, c.
 1103–1100 BC, records the outcome of an inquiry instigated by the king into the ownership of a plot of land claimed by a temple estate.
 The governors of Bit-Sin-magir and Sealand, upheld the claim based on the earlier actions of Gulkišar who had “drawn for Nanse, his divine mistress, a land boundary.”
 It is an early example of a Distanzangaben statement recording that 696 years had elapsed between Nabû-kudurrī-uṣur, Enlil-nādin-apli’s father, and Gulkišar.